Wellbeing for social care staff

 Going Home Checklist

 The Going Home Checklist has been created by the NHS.
 Based around caring, listening and improving work-life by encouraging reflection and mindfulness at the end of each working day.
 Thinking of the role of the staff taking care of others each and every day.
 Turning that round to remember to take the time to ensure we look out for them after what can be a very stressful and long day.
-Although developed for the NHS, the free Going Home Checklist poster will be useful for social care staff noticeboards ot wellbeing areas.
+Although developed for the NHS, the free Going Home Checklist will be useful for social care staff noticeboards or wellbeing areas.

-Download the free Going Home Checklist.
+Read the Going Home Checklist.

-Berevement resources for the social care workforce
+Bereavement resources for the social care workforce

 Cruse Bereavement has a helpline and online chat available for staff, residents and families.

-0808 808 1677
+Telephone: 0808 808 1677

 Recovery College Online